TheovanKraay/cassandra-change-feed/README.md

 1. Clone this repository using `git clone https://github.com/Azure-Samples/azure-cosmos-db-cassandra-dotnet-getting-started.git`

-2. Open the CassandraQuickStartSample.sln solution and install the Cassandra .NET driver.
+2. Open the CassandraChangeFeedSample.sln solution and install the Cassandra .NET driver.
 Use the .NET Driver's NuGet package.
 From the Package Manager Console window in Visual Studio:

 ```bash
 PM> Install-Package CassandraCSharpDriver